Patient education: Acute pancreatitis (Beyond the Basics)

 This topic discusses acute or sudden onset pancreatitis.
 Chronic (long-term) pancreatitis is discussed separately.
-(See "Patient information: Chronic pancreatitis (Beyond the Basics)".)
+(See "Patient education: Chronic pancreatitis (Beyond the Basics)".)

 There are many possible underlying causes of acute pancreatitis, but 60 to 75 percent of all cases are caused by gallstones or alcohol abuse.
 (See "Etiology of acute pancreatitis".)